Updated August 10, 2017

 Entering his 20th season as the offensive line coach at Johns Hopkins is Nick Schloeder, who has coached some of the top offensive linemen in school history and is the senior member of head coach Jim Margraff’s staff.

-Schloeder’s offensive linemen have combined to earn 51 All-Centennial selections, including 26 first team citations.
-Schloeder has also coached the only five offensive linemen in school history to earn All-America honors (Colin Egan-2014 & 2015, Armand Jenifer-2012 & 2013, Ed Rodger-2010, Matt Weeks-2003, David Perna-1999), while six of his players have earned CoSIDA Academic All-America honors, including Rowan Cade, who earned second team honors in 2015.
+Schloeder’s offensive linemen have combined to earn 54 All-Centennial selections, including 28 first team citations.
+Schloeder has also coached the only six offensive linemen in school history to earn All-America honors (Chantz Anderson-2016, Colin Egan-2014 & 2015, Armand Jenifer-2012 & 2013, Ed Rodger-2010, Matt Weeks-2003, David Perna-1999), while seven of his players have earned CoSIDA Academic All-America honors, including rising junior Cameron Little, who earned second team honors in 2016.

 In a career checkered with impressive units, the 2009, 2012 and 2013 groups are likely Schloeder’s best.
 All five of his starters earned All-Centennial honors in 2009, including Mike Stoffel and Tim Miller, who garnered first team honors.
 JHU averaged 379.0 yards and 29.8 points per game in 2009.
 The 2012 unit had four All-Centennial performers, including first teamers Armand Jenifer and Ben Cranston.
 Jenifer earned First Team AFCA All-America honors and the Blue Jays averaged 36.8 points and 485.2 yards per game.

 The 2009 and 2012 units set the stage for 2013, when four players earned All-Centennial, including three first teamers, Jenifer repeated as an All-American and senior Ben Cranston won the Rimington Award as the nation’s top center in Division III and also earned All-America honors.
 The 2013 team set then school records for points (40.6) and yards (500.6) yards per game.